Find Out What Chapter 7 Bankruptcy Can Do

 To qualify for Chapter 7, people must pass the bankruptcy means test.
-The means test caps the income that individual filers may have to file Chapter 7 bankruptcy.
-Individuals who make too much money to qualify.
+This test is to examine income level and cap Chapter 7 filings for those who make too much money to qualify.
 However, if you don’t qualify for Chapter 7, you can still file for Chapter 13 bankruptcy.

 - Credit counseling: We refer people to approved nonprofit credit counselors.
-This must take place before filing for bankruptcy.
+You must complete this course before filing bankruptcy.

-Finally, there are restrictions on how often you can file for bankruptcy.
-Individuals who have previously filed Chapter 7 bankruptcy in the past, you now have to wait eight years before they are eligible to file another Chapter 7 bankruptcy.
-Filing under Chapter 13 may not be done within four years of a Chapter 7 discharge.
+If you have filed Chapter 7 bankruptcy in the past, you now have to wait eight years under new bankruptcy laws before you can file another Chapter 7 bankruptcy again.
+You can file Chapter 13 bankruptcy within four years of a Chapter 7 discharge.